"excellent as a whole, and indeed pre-eminent in offshore work, with a large number of highly competent counsel"

 Members have advised on some of the largest international cases in recent times.

-The services that we offer are wide ranging covering contentious and noncontentious trusts and probate work, complex commercial litigation, international fraud and asset tracing, insolvency and financial services litigation.
+The services that we offer are wide-ranging covering contentious and noncontentious trusts and probate work, complex commercial litigation, international fraud and asset tracing, insolvency and financial services litigation.
 Areas in which members have international experience are as follows:

+To read about our expertise in UAE & DIFC Litigation please click here.
 Please join our experts in conversation on LinkedIn by joining the Serle Court – Middle East & Arab Law Group here.

 Chambers UK 2021